-Joanna: My story didn't end there and I wish I could say everything was perfect and Doug and I, you know, end up getting married and everything was fine and that didn't happen.
-And our dating relationship at the time was not healthy and it wasn't good and it was a long-distance relationship.
-And we ended up, I had an abortion, went off to school, living my dream, you know.
-Okay, now I'm at college and everything else is gonna be fine.
+Joanna: From there … my story didn’t end there and I wish I could say everything was perfect and Doug and I, you know, end up getting married and everything was fine and that didn’t happen.
+And our dating relationship at the time was not healthy and it wasn’t good and it was a long-distance relationship.
+And we ended up I didn’t, you know, I had an abortion, went off to school, living my dream, you know.
+Okay, now I’m at college and I’m in a … you know, everything else is gonna be fine.

-But when you go through an abortion, you go to the abortion clinic.
-They don't have counselors there that tell you what you're gonna experience following, you know.
-Everybody thinks it's a Band-Aid and, you're fine now and that's not the case.
-So, I went through depression and all through college and still seeking that, you know, still very angry and very hurt with my parents' divorce.
-And of course, Doug and I were still seeing each other, but it wasn't the, you know, not the best relationship, but I end up, you know, pregnant again.
+But when you go through an abortion, they tell you … they …go to the abortion clinic they don’t have counselors there that tell you what you’re gonna experience following, you know.
+Everybody thinks it’s just … it’s a Band-Aid and they’ll … you know, you’re fine now and that’s not the case.
+So, I … you know, I went through depression and all through college and still, still very angry and very hurt with my parents’ divorce.
+And of course, Doug and I were still seeing each other, but it wasn’t the best relationship, but I end up, you know, pregnant again.

-And so, now I'm just finished my freshman year in college and now I find myself pregnant and I'm 19 and where do I go from here?
-I'm shaming my parents againand have to tell my parents again.
-And I told Doug, I said, "I'm keeping the baby."
-I don't care what anybody says.
-They're not putting the baby up for adoption.
+And so, now I’m just finished my freshman year in college and now I find myself pregnant and I’m 19 and where do I go from here?
+I’m shaming my parents again and have to tell my parents again.
+And um, I thought … I told Doug, I said, “I’m keeping the baby.”
+I don’t care what anybody says.
+I am … this is … they’re not putting the baby up for adoption.
 This is what we decided.
-I'm gonna be a mom now and I'm gonna, you know, pull up my big-girl pants and figure this out.
+I’m gonna be a mom now and I’m gonna, you know, pull up my big-girl pants and figure this out.

-And I didn't feel that there was anybody there that was gonna love me and say, "You know what?
-It's okay; God still loves you and God forgives you."
-Because the church has always been, you know, everybody's pro-life, pro-life, prolife.
-But then once you have your baby, they're like, you know, then it's guilt, guilt, guilt and a lot of condemnation.
-And they're not there to help you afterwards.
+And I didn’t feel that there was anybody there that was gonna love me and say, “You know what?
+It’s okay; God still loves you and God forgives you.”
+Because the church has always been, you know, everybody’s pro-life, pro-life, pro-life.
+But then once you have your baby, they’re like, you know, then its guilt, guilt, guilt and a lot of condemnation.
+And they don’t … they’re not there to help you afterwards.

 Joanna: And …